 Are you a primary caregiver?
 Tell them.

 This is state-specific.
-Being a parent of small kids or caring for a sick relative doesn’t always get you off the hook, but no one can blame you for expressing concern or trying to make alternative arrangements.
+Being a single parent of small kids or caring for a sick relative doesn’t always get you off the hook, but no one can blame you for expressing concern or trying to make alternative arrangements.

 Are you a student?